piringer/heartdisease/index.md

 * Train several models and choose the best ones.
 * Fine tune the models.
 * Present and interpret the solution.
-* Create a web application and user interface, then deploy, monitor and maintain the system (Géron, 2019).
+* Create a web application and user interface, then deploy, monitor and maintain the system.

 ## Heart Disease Prediction: